 - controls the off-site migration of soil vapor.

 In 2013 a second SVE system was installed at the south property line after additional contamination was identified.
 These systems will be expanded as part of the Final Remedy to prevent ongoing contamination of the groundwater into the future.
 Soil gas at residential properties close to the Tecumseh Products groundwater plumes was evaluated by sampling indoor air at individual homes.
 In other cases, soil gas was addressed by installing mitigation systems, similar to radon systems.
 EPA requested the installation of those systems in certain areas because the conditions are expected to change and fluctuate during future cleanup actions by TPC.
 To date, indoor air contamination at unacceptable levels was found in only one home, which was addressed by TPC.
-The Michigan Department of Community Health and Michigan Department of Environmental Quality have been assisting EPA with evaluation of the results and coordination with residents.
+The Michigan Department of Community Health and Michigan Department of Environmental Quality have been assisting EPA with evaluation of the results and coordination with residents..

 A quarterly monitoring program was enacted April, 2010, and soil gas sampling has been conducted above the groundwater plume.
 Groundwater pollutants extend beyond the facility boundary in plumes extending to the northeast and east.
 The southern-most plume discharges to wetland adjacent to the River Raisin, approximately ½-3/4 miles east of the facility.
 Sub-slab soil gas samples collected underneath the facility showed elevated levels of TCE throughout the footprint of the building prior to demolition.
 Off-site soil gas and indoor air sampling has generally been favorable, but several residential mitigation systems were installed as a preventative measure in areas close to the plumes.

 In September 2012, TPC submitted an investigation report.
 EPA requested additional information.
 The additional information was collected between 2013 and 2016, and was used to determine the areas requiring cleanup and further monitoring.
 In January 2016, TPC submitted a CMP and EPA asked for further clarifications.
 The collection and evaluation of data from source areas, throughout the site, and at off-site locations is ongoing.
-This data will be used to amend the proposal for soil and groundwater cleanup in March 2017.
+This data was used to amend the proposal for soil and groundwater cleanup in March 2017.

 Major contaminants of concern are